SAN FRANCISCO POETS

 in fake fur coat

-suddenly isn’t so young
+suddenly isn't’t so young

 when she rants against